VrchStudio/comfyui-web-viewer/docs/websocket_viewer_nodes.md

 **Notes:**
 - Make sure that the server address and configuration are correct and that the server is accessible.
 - This node uses the WebSocket protocol to transmit image data in real time to the specified channel; ensure your client browser supports WebSocket connections.
+- When **`save_settings`** is enabled, a JSON with your websocket parameters is sent via the same WebSocket connection.
 - When debug mode is enabled, the node outputs detailed logs to the console, which can help you track the image transmission process and troubleshoot any issues.

 ---